-Note that several Harvard-wide fellowships below require application through the HGSE Financial Aid Office or Harvard University Committee on General Scholarships (CGS).
+These Harvard-wide fellowships require an application through the HGSE Financial Aid Office or Harvard University Committee on General Scholarships (CGS).

 (IMPORTANT: Application deadlines posted elsewhere, even within Harvard, may differ from the HGSE deadline.
 You should check with the appropriate office for answers to questions.)

 Fulbright Student Programs

 HGSE Students who are U.S. Citizens can apply for one of two types of Fulbright Grants and interview with the HGSE Fulbright Faculty Committee:

 English Teaching Assistant (ETA) Awards